 In 2014, the GA passed legislation requiring state facilities to accept individuals subject to a temporary detention order if a bed in a private psychiatric facility cannot be located within the eight-hour timeframe of an emergency custody order.
 While this is designed to ensure that individuals in crisis receive emergency mental health treatment, it has also led to a shortage of state hospital beds.
 The Northern Virginia Mental Health Institute (NVMHI), one of the smaller state hospitals despite the large population it serves, continues to experience periods of 100 percent capacity.
-Although other state hospitals face similar capacity challenges, it is important to note that a major factor exacerbating capacity issues at NVMHI is the substantial increase in the diversion of individuals from other parts of the state (272 individuals in FY 2021, which represented a doubling of diversions to NVMHI from FY 2020).
+Although other state hospitals face similar capacity challenges, it is important to note that a major factor at NVMHI is the increasing diversion of individuals from other parts of the state (272 individuals in FY 2021, which represented a doubling of diversions to NVMHI from FY 2020).
 Fairfax County's ongoing local investments help ensure a robust continuum of community services, and allow for the Fairfax-Falls Church CSB to have one of the lowest per capita adult hospitalization rates in the Commonwealth (six residents per 100,000 compared to the statewide average of 15 residents per 100,000).
 However, the lack of sufficient 24-hour community-based services for individuals requiring intensive supervision and medical services continues to exacerbate the state hospital bed crisis.

 DBHDS continues its efforts to improve and increase community-based mental health services to reduce the demand for emergency placements by shifting state funding from large mental health institutions to community-based facilities, where serving an individual is a fraction of the cost of hospitalization.
 Ensuring that such community-based services exist requires additional resources, and success cannot be achieved by simply shifting costs to localities.
 State funding is insufficient both for regional mobile response services to prevent the unnecessary hospitalization of children and youth, and for the intensive community resources that allow individuals to transition back to community care.
-Such local investments could help the state alleviate the hospital bed crisis by opening up more beds while also providing resources for CSBs to improve outcomes for individuals and the community.
+Such investments could alleviate the state hospital bed crisis while improving outcomes for individuals and the community.
 (Updates and reaffirms previous position.)